Bachelor of ArtsEducation

 Dual Certification

 Students earning certification in either Early Elementary (P-5) or Middle School Education (5-9) will also receive certification in Learning and Behavior Disorders (Grades P-12).
 The Bellarmine School of Education believes that earning dual certification in general and special education competencies prepares our graduates for the many diverse and challenging classrooms of tomorrow.
-Graduates will be leaders in education, serving their communities by helping every child develop to his/her highest potential.
+Graduates will be leaders in education, serving their communities by helping every child develop to their highest potential.
 Bellarmine is one of only a small number of colleges and universities in the nation with a teacher preparation program that requires this type of intense learning environment.

 Secondary Education

-Our secondary education program offers teaching certification for grades 8-12 in the following areas: biology, chemistry, English, mathematics, and social studies.
+Our Secondary Education program offers teaching certification for grades 8-12 in the following areas: Biology, Chemistry, English, Mathematics and Social Studies.

 Elizabeth Fuller